paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 ### Statutory Notes

 #### References in Text
 The Energy Policy and Conservation Act, referred to in text, is Pub.
 L. 94–163, Dec.
 22, 1975, 89 Stat.
-871, as amended.
-Part D of title III of the Energy Policy and Conservation Act, as amended, is classified generally to this part (§ 6321 et seq.).
+871. Part D of title III of the Energy Policy and Conservation Act, as amended, is classified generally to this part (§ 6321 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under [section 6201 of this title](./chapter-077-energy-conservation.md#section-6201) and Tables.

 #### Codification
 Section was enacted as part of the Department of the Interior and Related Agencies Appropriations Act, 1985, as enacted by Pub.
 L. 98–473, and not as part of the Energy Policy and Conservation Act which comprises this chapter.